unusualcatcher/GoldPredictor/README.md

 8. Open your browser and go to http://127.0.0.1:8000/ to access the application.

 ## Jupyter Notebook
-There is a jupyter notebook in this file that was used for training the model.
+There is a jupyter notebook in this project that was used for training the model.
 It includes each step taken to train the model.

 ## Acknowledgements
 The Machine Learning model in this project was trained using the data set provided by kaggle.
 It is avaible at: https://www.kaggle.com/datasets/altruistdelhite04/gold-price-data/data